 We recognise that the complainant might not be satisfied with the outcome if the meeting does not find in their favour.
 It may only be possible to establish the facts and make recommendations.

-- many complainants will feel nervous and inhibited in a formal setting Parents/carers often feel emotional when discussing an issue that affects their child. - extra care needs to be taken when the complainant is a child/young person and present during all or part of the meeting
+• many complainants will feel nervous and inhibited in a formal setting extra care needs to be taken when the complainant is a child/young person and present during all or part of the meeting